Nodeclient/largedata/README.md

 > network speed a valid only on the upload proccess.
 This option is unusable from for the sending form elements.

-> option(overwrite) default: true  `if option set the "false" : you can't upload file with same filename , overwrite is canceled and client upload attempt is rejected too .`
+> option(overwrite) default: true  `if set the "false" , you can't upload file with same filename , overwrite is canceled and client upload attempt is rejected too .`